TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Platform

-{\strip}\mcite{strip} mixes a given input with a clean input and measures the self-entropy of its prediction.
+-- {\strip}\mcite{strip} mixes a given input with a clean input and measures the self-entropy of its prediction.
 If the input is trigger-embedded, the mixture remains dominated by the trigger and tends to be misclassified, resulting in low self-entropy.

-{\neo}\mcite{neo} detects a trigger input by searching for a position, if replaced by a ``blocker'', changes its prediction, and uses this substitution to recover its original prediction. {\februus}\mcite{februus} exploits the same property but uses a generative network to generate the substitution blocker.
+-- {\neo}\mcite{neo} detects a trigger input by searching for a position, if replaced by a ``blocker'', changes its prediction, and uses this substitution to recover its original prediction.

+which, before using a pre-trained model $f$, sanitizes it to mitigate the potential backdoor, yet without explicitly detecting whether $f$ is tampered.

-By treating trigger inputs as one type of adversarial inputs, {\at}\mcite{madry:iclr:2018} applies adversarial training over the pre-trained model to improves its robustness to backdoor attacks. {\fp}\mcite{fine-pruning} uses the property that the attack exploits spare model capacity.
+-- Adversarial-Retraining (\at)\mcite{madry:iclr:2018} treats trigger inputs as one type of adversarial inputs and applies adversarial training over the pre-trained model to improves its robustness to backdoor attacks.

+-- Fine-Pruning (\fp)\mcite{fine-pruning} uses the property that the attack exploits spare model capacity.
 It thus prunes rarely used neurons and then applies fine-tuning to defend against pruning-aware attacks.

+which determines whether $f$ is a trojan model and, if so, recovers the target class and the potential trigger, at the model checking stage.

-Given a model $f$, {\nc}\mcite{neural-cleanse} searches for potential triggers in each class $t$.
-If $t$ is trigger-embedded, the minimum perturbation required to change the predictions of the inputs in other classes to $t$ is abnormally small. {\di}\mcite{deep-inspect} follows a similar pipeline but uses a generative network to generate trigger candidates. {\tabor}\mcite{tabor} extends \nc by adding a new regularizer to control the trigger search space.
+-- NeuralCleanse (\nc)\mcite{neural-cleanse} searches for potential triggers in each class $t$.
+If $t$ is trigger-embedded, the minimum perturbation required to change the predictions of the inputs in other classes to $t$ is abnormally small.

+-- DeepInspect (\di)\mcite{deep-inspect} follows a similar pipeline but uses a generative network to generate trigger candidates.